 Presentations

-While there is no easy “fix” to the stress that lawyers experience, there are ways to make small changes to our routine and perspective that can positively impact the way we manage our stress.
-Whether it is developing a mindfulness practice or simply learning to set healthy boundaries between our personal and work lives, my goal is to provide lawyers with tips they can use daily to improve their experience in the legal profession while honoring ethical obligations.
+While there is no easy “fix” to the stress that lawyers experience, there are ways to make small changes to our routine and mindset that can positively impact the way we manage stress and practice law.
+Whether it is developing a mindfulness practice or simply learning to set healthy boundaries between our personal and work lives, my goal is to provide lawyers with practical ways to improve their experience in the legal profession while honoring ethical obligations.

 I also offer programming for judges, law students, and support staff to ensure that all members of the legal profession are well and taken care of!